 This is the bulk download link of all mutation predictions.

 Variation potential of a gene in a tissue or cell-type can reflect the evolutionary constraint on its expression level.
-Specifically, we compute the variation potential directionality score as the sum of all mutation effects within 1kb to TSS.
+Specifically, we compute the variation potential directionality score as the sum of all directional mutation effects within 1kb to TSS.
 A negative variation potential indicates active expression and constraint toward higher expression level, and vice versa.
+The sum of absolute mutation effects, or the magnitudes, is predictive of tissue/condition-specificity of a gene.
 The variation potential directionality scores and the inferred evolution constraint probabilities can be downloaded here.

-The full prediction of all 140 million mutation will be made available soon (large files).
+The full prediction of all 140 million mutations can be downloaded here (~125G).

-ExPecto uses exponential basis function-based linear modeling upon deep convolutional network prediction of chromatin effects.
-ExPecto predict expression levels directly from sequence and is capable of predicting effect of arbitrary sequence variations (only small variants have been rigorously evaluated).
+ExPecto uses exponential basis function-based linear models upon deep convolutional network model of chromatin effects.
+ExPecto predicts expression levels directly from sequence and is capable of predicting effects of sequence variations.

-The chromatin predictions, made from DeepSEA "Beluga", were computed per 200bp bin, and 200 bins centered at TSS (40kb region) were used as input to predict expression effects.
-To reduce the dimensionality for ExPecto model training, the predictions were based on summarized spatial features computed from prediction chromatin spatial patterns by 10 exponential basis functions.
-The summarized spatial features and gene expression levels were used to train regularized linear models that make the final step of the predictions.
+For detailed procedures of the prediction, the chromatin predictions were computed from DeepSEA "Beluga" per 200bp bin, and 200 bins centered at TSS (40kb region) were used as input to predict expression effects.
+To reduce the dimensionality for ExPecto model training, the predicted chromatin spatial patterns were summarized to spatial features by 10 exponential basis functions.
+The summarized spatial features and gene expression levels were used to train regularized linear models for the final step of the prediction.
+The representative TSSes are selected based on FANTOM CAGE data.

-ExPecto framework also proposes a path toward ab initio disease risk prediction through combining the prediction of expression effects and the estimation of evolution constraints on expression levels, which can in turn be estimated through systematic profiling of mutation effects through in silico mutagenesis.
+We also propose a path toward ab initio disease risk prediction through combining the prediction of expression effects and the estimation of evolution constraints on expression levels.
 For example, mutations predicted to have strong negative expression effects on a positively constrained gene are predicted to be deleterious.
-Strictly speaking this approach predict fitness risks, which we expect to highly correlate with disease risks.
-We showed proof-of-principle evidences of this approach on both curated HGMD disease mutation data and disease GWAS.
+We estimate evolutionary constraints through systematic profiling of potential mutation effects through in silico mutagenesis.
+As proof-of-principle we showed that this approach can predict the disease alleles from both curated HGMD disease mutation data and disease GWASes.